smahara2/Assignment3/README.md

 **Kate Fuss** :

-- Kate has an early life
+- Kate has an early life and journey to college
+- Kate has a journey to DMS
+- Kate has a  college life

 **Maria Mancheno** :

-- Maria has an early life
+- Maria has an early life and journey to college
+- Maria has a journey to DMS
+- Maria has a  college life

 **Jennifer Ngene** :

-- Jennifer has an early life
+- Jennifer has an early life and journey to college
+- Jennifer has a journey to DMS
+- Jennifer has a  college life